rich-iannone/DiagrammeR/README.md

 <img src="inst/Example_5.png">

-The **mermaid.js** library also supports [sequence diagrams](http://knsv.github.io/mermaid/sequenceDiagram.html).
+[Sequence diagrams](http://knsv.github.io/mermaid/sequenceDiagram.html) can be generated.
 The ["How to Draw Sequence Diagrams"](http://www.cs.uku.fi/research/publications/reports/A-2003-1/page91.pdf) report by Poranen, Makinen, and Nummenmaa offers a good introduction to sequence diagrams.
-Let's replicate the ticket-buying example from Figure 1 of this report and add in some conditionals.
+Here's an example:

 ```R
 # Using this "How to Draw a Sequence Diagram"